+First, being observant is a critical part of being a safety professional.
 Those who are observant catch hazards before an incident or injury occurs.
-Noticing what everyone else misses is key to getting ahead of safety hazards.
+Seeing what everyone else misses is key to getting ahead of safety hazards.

-Effective safety leaders are proactive and alert.
-They’ve prepared ahead of time, and scope out possible safety issues and unsafe areas or conditions before allowing their teams to start work.
-Checking once isn’t enough for them.
-Every time successful safety leaders enter a job site or work area, they check for new potential threats and document observations appropriately or make their safety supervisors aware of the risk.
+An effective safety leader is proactive and alert.
+They prepare ahead of time and look for possible safety issues and unsafe areas or conditions before allowing their teams to start work.
+And, checking once is not enough for them.
+Every time successful safety leaders enter a job site, they watch for new potential threats and document observations properly or make their safety supervisors informed of the risk.

-The ability to express safety concerns and explain safety procedures is vital to every job site.
+Next, the ability to express safety concerns and explain safety methods is important to every job site.
 The best safety professionals are capable of explaining both for all to understand.

-The most effective safety leaders are empathic communicators that genuinely believe the personal opinions of others are important and necessary to get the best result.
-They tend to rely on proactive and action-oriented conversations and offer realistic expectations.
+Also, the most effective safety leaders are empathic communicators that believe in the personal opinions of others.
+It is a vital trait to get the best result.
+They tend to rely on proactive and action-oriented conversations and offer practical expectations.

-Safety leaders do more than express their own concerns well – they listen to others actively for emotion and content.
+Likewise, safety leaders listen to others actively for emotion and content.
 They don’t quickly dismiss or get defensive.

-Keeping up with safety standards and always being one step ahead of the problem will make sure all employees stay safe and out of harm’s way.
+Also, keeping up with safety standards and always being one step ahead of the problem will make sure all employees stay safe and out of harm.

-Safety leaders know the job.
-They learn the work.
-They never stop learning.
+Safety leaders know the job; They learn the work, and they never stop learning.
 Rules and regulations change quickly and often because new methods of work are being created all the time.
-A good safety professional interacts with field crews to understand where safety is most important.
+Good safety professionals communicate those methods with field crews and help them understand where safety is most important.

 The best safety professionals and leaders don’t become enablers of unsafe behavior.
-They refuse to ignore problems that put anyone at risk and communicate openly to correct them before anyone is harmed.
-They’re fair, firm and respectful.
-Their teams and employees know the safety leader has their back and won’t compromise when safety is on the line.
+They refuse to ignore problems that put anyone at risk and talk openly to correct them before anyone is hurt.
+They are fair, firm, and respectful.
+Their teams and employees know the safety leader has their back and won’t settle when safety is on the line.